aigulsharip/post-hub-project-ui/README.md

   <img src="images/post-hub-demo.gif" alt="Post-Wave Logo" />
 </p>

-# 📬 Post-Hub – microservices demo project
+# 📬 Post Hub - microservices demo project

-**Post-Hub**  is a demo project created for my Udemy course to demonstrate how microservices work in practice.
+**Post Hub** is a demo project created for my Udemy course to demonstrate how microservices work in practice.
 It lets users register, log in, create posts and comments, and shows how services communicate via Kafka and are secured with JWT.

 ## 🔍 What the project does

-- User registration and login
+- User registration and login (including Login with Google)
 - Post and comment creation
 - Action logging via Kafka
 - Secure endpoints using JWT